donutsalad/Discord-AI-Assistant/README.md

 Web Tools are a way to create more functionality interfacing with websites and other functions in a way that doesn't clog up the function set in your assistant.
 This way it enables you to add a bunch of web functions, that are only exposed to the bot when needed.

+Custom Tools are not too dissimilar, except have four parameters instead of two.

 Included Demo Functions
 ----